spotinst/help/src/docs/ocean/features/labels-and-taints.md

 You may want to deploy a specific pod to a node before deploying other pods to the same node.
 When that pod is ready or has completed a defined procedure, such as networking, the deployment of other pods will be allowed.

->**Example: Cilium:** As recommended by the Cilium documentation, involves applying a taint such as `node.cilium.io/agent-not-ready=true:NoExecute` to prevent other pods from starting before Cilium has finished configuring the necessary networking on the node.
+>**Example: Cilium:** Cilium recommends applying a taint such as `node.cilium.io/agent-not-ready=true:NoExecute` to prevent other pods from starting before Cilium has finished configuring the necessary networking on the node.

 The startup taint applied to a node is a dedicated temporary taint.
 The pod used for initialization will have a tolerance to this taint exclusively.
 Once the pod is ready, the application running on the pod will remove the taint from the node.